pladopoulos/etymologyneering/README.md

 ## **Collaboration Invitation**

-If you know of **open etymological datasets or APIs** with accessible word stems and historical explanations (free of licensing restrictions), please share them as it would be ideal to build an app to teach languages this way.
+If you know of **open etymological datasets or APIs** with accessible word stems and historical explanations (free of licensing restrictions), please DM me as it would be ideal to build an app to teach languages this way.

-Future directions for me would be to expand to other domains of foundational knowledge  such as **mathematics**, **logic**, and **code**  to explore how mental models thinking,Python,LLMs and collaboration can accelerate studying in other domains.
+Future directions for me would be to expand to other domains of foundational knowledge  such as **mathematics**, **code**  etc to explore how mental models thinking,Python,LLMs and collaboration can accelerate studying in other domains.

 ---